venkyr91193/Custom-dependency-parsing-using-Spacy-v2.x/README.md

 The pre-trained CNN is very small: it's depth 4, width 96,and has only 2000 rows in the hash embeddings table.
 Weights for the serialized model are only 3.2 MB.

-# install the dependencies
+# Install the dependencies
 pip install -r requirements.txt

-# To run
+# To start training
-Run train.py with the required parameters
+Execute train.py by providing the required parameters